sous-chefs/grafana/README.md

 ## Note on default session cookie name change

 The default cookie name changed from Grafana [5.4.5](https://github.com/grafana/grafana/blob/v5.4.5/pkg/setting/setting.go#L743) to [6.0.0](https://github.com/grafana/grafana/blob/v6.0.0/pkg/setting/setting.go#L664).
 The name change was from `grafana_sess` to `grafana_session`.
 This cookbook now defaults to `grafana_session`.
 This can be a breaking change, so please be aware of this.
-Please see the [`grafana_cookie_name` documentation](https://github.com/sous-chefs/grafana/tree/main/documentation/grafana_cookie_name.md) for details

 ## Contributors